grantcolley/blazor-solution-setup/README.md

 dotnet sln add IdentityProvider
 ```

 3.3.
-Add the following code to [SeedData.cs](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/SeedData.cs), after the code for creating defaults users *alice* and *bob*.
+Add the following code to [SeedData.cs](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/IdentityProvider/SeedData.cs), after the code for creating default users *alice* and *bob*.
 This will create the roles `weatheruser` and `blazoruser`.
-It will also give default user *alice* both roles, while default user *bob* will only be given the role of `blazoruser`.
+It will also give *alice* both roles, while *bob* will only be given the role of `blazoruser`.

 ```C#
                     var roleMgr = scope.ServiceProvider.GetRequiredService<RoleManager<IdentityRole>>();